-Upfront: migrating from WordPress to Next.js is not a small project.
-Depending on the size of your site and how much custom functionality you're carrying, you're looking at £8,000–£40,000 / $10,000–$50,000 and anywhere from six weeks to six months.
-Whether that's money well spent depends entirely on why you're doing it—and a lot of teams don't get that question answered before they start.
+Upfront: migrating from WordPress to a headless CMS architecture with Next.js is not a small project.
+Depending on site size and custom functionality, expect £8,000–£40,000 / $10,000–$50,000 and six weeks to six months.
+Whether that's worth it depends on why you're migrating—and most teams skip that question.

-First: is the migration from WordPress to Next.js actually necessary?
+First: is WordPress to headless CMS migration actually necessary?

-No, Migrating from WordPress to Next.js is not automatically necessary
+No—migrating WordPress to Next.js or a new headless CMS is not automatically necessary.

-The situations where a migration genuinely makes sense: your mobile PageSpeed scores are in the 30s and the theme vendor has given up on fixing it.
+The situations where a migration genuinely makes sense: your mobile PageSpeed scores are in the 30s and the theme vendor has given up on fixing it—though it's worth running through Core Web Vitals fixes on WordPress before you pay for a rebuild.
 Your marketing team wants landing pages and the current setup makes every new page a small crisis.
 You're running plugins that conflict with each other and your developer's solution is always "just add another plugin."
 You're expanding internationally and need proper multilingual routing that WP Multilite can't actually handle at scale.

 If none of those sound familiar, a migration might not be the right project.
 A comparison of the two stacks is worth reading before you commit to anything.